11 plus Creative Writing

 - The work is precise and simple

-This is the crucial section that decides the child’s ability because the most important thing here is how you present your ideas on paper though you get sufficient thoughts in your mind.
+This is the crucial section that decides the child’s ability because the most important thing here is how you present your ideas on paper though you get good thoughts in your mind.
 Having an idea of how your story holds together and ends before you start writing gives you a sense of direction when you write.

 After writing a piece, a couple of days later, revisit it and think about how to improvise it.
 This process of self-criticism and correction allows children to develop their skills naturally.

-11Plusehelp.co.uk has some guidelines and sample pieces in Resources section so check out the resource: 11 Plus English Creative Writing Suggestions.
+11Plusehelp.co.uk has some guidelines and sample pieces in the Resources section so check out the resource: 11 Plus English Creative Writing Suggestions.

-Note to all Parents and Children on Creative Writing: Please write as much as possible, and if you’ve more time, then don’t stop with one paragraph.
+Note to all Parents and Children on Creative Writing: Please write as much as possible, and if you’ve more time, don’t stop with one paragraph.
 Try to put more paragraphs.
 This’ll improve speed in the final exam.

 11 Plus complete solution features: